mjalloh022/SOC-Lab-Incident-report/README.md

 <h2>Introduction/Description</h2>
-Project consists of a virtual lab SOC event simulation that I created.
+This project consists of a virtual lab SOC event simulation that I created.
 For this lab I was presented with log data that would purposly triger an alert on the SIEM tool(Splunk) that was running on my network.
 With the snapshots of data and tools that i used to investigate this alert.
 I will walk you through my thought process of how I triaged this whole event.
 <br />